michaelfourie158/Weather-App/README.md

 # Weather-App
- Weather app using HTML, CSS and JavaScript
+weather app using JavaScript, HTML, and CSS.
+The app uses an API to get weather information for the city that the user searches for.